 * MBB wanted to go ahead with the second demonstrator, but the West German government had no interest in funding it.
 They didn't want to antagonize the French by throwing their lot in with the British and Italians; similarly did not want to antagonize the British and Italians by throwing in with the French; and accordingly decided that sitting on their hands the best option for the moment.
 That effectively killed the ACA program as such, but BAE resolutely went ahead with the construction of their EAP demonstrator.
 The demonstrator was built with help from Aeritalia and some low-key assistance from MBB, which was still interested in the project even if the West German government wasn't keen.

 This rear section was made mostly of aircraft alloys, but the rest was mostly graphite-epoxy composite assemblies, leading jokers to call it the "plastic plane".
-It also incorporated a quadruple-redundant fly-by-wire (FBW) flight control system (FCS), which was a necessity as the EAP demonstrator was "dynamically unstable", meaning it would quickly go out of control unless computers performed tiny flight adjustments at all times.
+It also incorporated a quadruple-redundant fly-by-wire (FBW) flight control system (FCS) -- which was a necessity, since the EAP demonstrator was "dynamically unstable", meaning it would quickly go out of control unless computers performed tiny flight adjustments at all times.
 Dynamic instability helped give the aircraft high agility, though it required many lines of tricky software.

 The EAP demonstrator featured a "glass cockpit", with three Smiths Industries "multifunction displays (MFDs)" using color picture tubes; a GEC-Marconi wide-angle "head-up display (HUD)"; and center-mounted "hands on throttle and stick (HOTAS)" controls.
 BAE also included a voice-warning system and the company also tinkered with a "direct voice input (DVI)" command system with the aircraft.
 Test pilots had been part of the design team for the cockpit layout, and the result was regarded as outstanding.